image link to close detail window

 More than that, being a small local company, working with local people and materials, you will find that our approach is to listen to your aspirations for the finished job carefully.
 Only then can the job be completed in keeping with your wishes, the character of your building and the local surroundings.
 Call us on the number shown or click in the header of any page to tell us what you need for your perfect home.

-An image of Spring is in the air! goes here.
+An image of Winter is upon us like a pack of wolves goes here.

---Request Information-- --More Images Like This--Photo from Featured Project near Blaisdon,, Forest of Dean, Gloucestershire
+--Request Information-- Photo from Featured Project near Blaisdon,, Forest of Dean, Gloucestershire

 Blaisdon lies about 8 miles South West of Gloucester on the edge of the Severn flood plain.
 Before the Norman Invasion it was known as Blethes Dene, meaning 'wooded place'.
 The village turns towards the rich farmland of the Vale of Gloucester, and its land is predominantly fertile, once with many orchards growing the 'Blaisdon Plum'.
 Always small, the village is protected by the barriers of the River Severn and Forest of Dean The centuries were hardly noticed here, and even the Civil War of 1642 passed by it.
 The early houses were timber framed, built with Forest Oak, but a disastrous fire on 7th July 1699 destroyed most of the village.
 Subsequent rebuilding was in stone or brick, but some timber framed buildings remain.
 In the 18th Century the village estate was owned by Robert Hayle and John Wade, whose daughter Anna Gordon ran the estate until its sale in 1865.
 The Great Western Railway connected the village to the Hereford -Gloucester branch line in 1852, and steam trains could be heard in the village until 1964.